ashish88pal/polling_api_CN/README.md

 # Api-Polling-System
 ## Description
-This project is a web-based application developed to enable users to create questions with multiple options and allows them to add votes using APIs.
+This project is a web-based application developed to enable users to create questions with multiple options and allows them to add votes using APIs. [here]( https://polling-api-cn.onrender.com) is hosted API's endpoint.

 ## Tech stack
    nodeJS, expressJS, mongoDB,